Kraego/STM32-Minigame/doc/DevelopingProcess.md

   * Now Debugging since requiring pyOCD (we need gdb)
   * imho: too highlevel/abstract

-Since I don't like to program every tiny bit myself.
+Since I don't like to program every tiny bit myself, just STM Cube with CMSIS HAL would not be satisfying.
 I found out that STM provides an BSP for this board (see: bsp_guide).
 To make this run i had to fix some warnings in the BSP (since the project is built with *-werror*)

 So I use STM Cube IDE with the BSP:
 * Pros: